carment0/popcorn/dataset/README.txt

 Summary
 =======

-This dataset (ml-latest-small) describes 5-star rating and free-text tagging activity from [MovieLens](http://movielens.org), a movie recommendation service.
-It contains 100004 ratings and 1296 tag applications across 9125 movies.
-These data were created by 671 users between January 09, 1995 and October 16, 2016.
-This dataset was generated on October 17, 2016.
+This dataset (ml-latest) describes 5-star rating and free-text tagging activity from [MovieLens](http://movielens.org), a movie recommendation service.
+It contains 26024289 ratings and 753170 tag applications across 45843 movies.
+These data were created by 270896 users between January 09, 1995 and August 04, 2017.
+This dataset was generated on August 04, 2017.

 Users were selected at random for inclusion.
-All selected users had rated at least 20 movies.
+All selected users had rated at least 1 movies.
 No demographic information is included.
 Each user is represented by an id, and no other information is provided.

-The data are contained in the files `links.csv`, `movies.csv`, `ratings.csv` and `tags.csv`.
+The data are contained in the files `genome-scores.csv`, `genome-tags.csv`, `links.csv`, `movies.csv`, `ratings.csv` and `tags.csv`.
 More details about the contents and use of all these files follows.

 This is a *development* dataset.
 As such, it may change over time and is not an appropriate dataset for shared research results.
 See available *benchmark* datasets if that is your intent.